Southbound Pachyderm: Background

 The inspiration for the song came from an image that CMJ New Music Monthly said Claypool "couldn't shake ... 'an elephant's ass heading away from you'".
+Claypool would later say, "Years ago I had this vision of an elephant walking away, just this big elephant's ass basically, and then it sort of turned into the idea of all the pachyderms that are disappearing, all the rhinos, hippos and elephants that we're killing off.
+They're slowly disappearing, going south."

 Music videos

 Two music videos exist for the song "Southbound Pachyderm".

 The first version was included in the CD+ Enhanced CD version of the album, which allowed a computer's CD-ROM to access enhanced aspects of the album, namely becoming a tug boat captain that allowed one to explore different parts of the punchbowl world.
 It was a pastiche of San Francisco, elephants with propellers and wings, and psychedelic imagery.
 It is currently not published, although such version can be viewed online.

 The official music video for the song is in entirely stop-motion with the band (in live action) appearing on TV screens.
 For the stop motion story, it features elephants being stalked by poachers but are saved at the last moment by several scientists.
 At the climax of the video, the scientists and the elephants (along with some hippos and rhinos) then escape from their laboratory when the poachers begin to attack via orders from their leader.